Natural selection is a mechanism of evolution.

 Switch

-Lastly, I will reproduce the data of the super worm that survived until the end in the environment and finish the post.
+Lastly, the data of the super worm that survived until the end of the environment is reproduced to conclude the post.

 Speed: 13